Testing of SpringBoot Exception Handling

 public class CustomizedResponseEntityExceptionHandler extends ResponseEntityExceptionHandler {

-You can specify the Response Status for a specific exception along with the definition of the Exception with ‘@ResponseStatus’ annotation.
+You can specify the Response Status for a specific exception along with the definition of the Exception with the ‘@ResponseStatus’ annotation.

 @ResponseStatus(HttpStatus.NOT_FOUND)